DanMS98/multimodal_pipeline/README.md

 # Sensor Sync: Pedestrian Detection Pipeline (ROS 2 Humble)

-This repository contains ROS 2 packages that transform raw LiDAR, radar, and camera data into synchronized, calibrated, and pseudo-labeled datasets—ready to be used for pedestrian behavior prediction and training trajectory models.
+This repository contains ROS 2 packages that transform raw LiDAR, radar, and camera data into synchronized, calibrated, and pseudo-labeled datasets, ready to be used for pedestrian behavior prediction and training trajectory models.

 ---